ocaml/flexdll/README.md

 put in the same object file that contain the export table, which is global for the DLL to be produced.
-So, if all the external symbols in a given object files are accessed through this convention, the object file needs not be patched at all.
+So, if all the external symbols in a given object files are accessed through this convention, the object file need not be patched at all.

 Note that you can define and use the `_imp__XXX` symbols by hand, you don't have to use the `__declspec(dllimport)` notation (this is useful